 National Ready-Mixed Concrete Association (NRMCA)

 The NRMCA offers numerous technician certifications in various designations.
-Information includes description, scope and knowledge required; certification requirements and study materials; exam information, and re-examination or recertification criteria.
+Information includes description, scope, and knowledge required, certification requirements, study materials, exam information, and re-examination or recertification criteria.
 The information page also includes a list of approved sponsoring groups throughout the U.S. that offer training and NRMCA-provided certification exams.
 NRMCA certifications include:

 |Individual with demonstrated knowledge to understand specifications, terminology and procedures, and to record results of standardized test methods for the standards listed in the scope and knowledge.||ACI Concrete Field Testing Technician Grade I required.||Current ACI Concrete Field Testing Technician Grade I Certification and a passing grade on NRMCA examination.||Every 5 years; must pass written exam and any other existing requirement.|

 |Individual with demonstrated knowledge and ability to properly perform, record, and report the results of advanced laboratory procedures for aggregates and concrete.||Every 5 years; must pass written examination.|